industrial-edge/Performance-Analytics/docs/Installation.md

 ![StepTime](graphics/StepTime.png)

-The image above shows the Step Time Analysis overview screen where five sequences have been completed.
-In every sequence, only the 7th step took longer than the expected completion time, marking it as faulty in red.

 With the help of the "Overview" screen you can get all information about the sequences of a specific product for a specified time period.
 When the step is gray the step time is within the defined limits.
 A step displayed in red is outside the defined limits.

+For Example, The image above shows the Step Time Analysis overview screen where five sequences have been completed.
+In every sequence, only the 7th step took longer than the expected completion time, marking it as faulty in red.